stacks-network/stacks-core/docs/branching.md

 # Git Branching

-The following is a slightly modified version of the gitflow branching strategy described in <https://nvie.com/posts/a-successful-git-branching-model/>
+The following is a slightly modified version of the gitflow branching strategy described in [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).

 ## Main Branches